 You can keep leftover brussels sprouts in an airtight container in a fridge for up to 4 days.
 I wouldn’t freeze them or they'll get soggy and no one want's soggy brussels sprouts...

-If you want to keep crispy smashed brussels sprouts, reheat them in the air fryer rather than the microwave.
+If you want to keep 'em as crispy brussels sprouts, reheat them in the air fryer rather than the microwave.

-Steamable frozen sprouts are also fine in this recipe.
+Steamable frozen sprouts or brussels sprouts cooked in the microwave are also fine in this recipe.

 Looking for other recipes like this?
 Try these:

-If you make these air fryer Brussels sprouts, leave me a comment or review!
+If you make these air fried Brussels sprouts, leave me a comment or review!
 I'd love to hear from you.

 Air Fryer Smashed Brussels Sprouts